itsxwang/software-development/Computer-Science-Core/OS/Linux/systemd.md

         - The systemd service files in Ubuntu/debain systems are located in several directories, each serving a specific purpose.
 The primary locations for system services are `/lib/systemd/system/` and `/etc/systemd/system/`.
  The `/lib/systemd/system/` directory contains the default unit files provided by system packages, while `/etc/systemd/system/` is used for user-defined or overridden service configurations
- `/run/systemd/system` : contains runtime systemd units
+ `/run/systemd/system` : contains runtime systemd units, runtime units means units that are created at runtime and not persistent across reboots, these units are created by systemd itself or by other processes during system operation(like cron jobs).

 - [Units Directory Priority](https://youtu.be/Kzpm-rGAXos?si=fkPI-hezP4lE-kiH&t=1247), means any directory that will be on top the systemd will give that directory more priority
  1. `/etc/systemd/system/`
  2. `/run/systemd/system/`